miklevin/MikeLev.in/_posts/2025-06-15-integrating-google-analytics.md

 ## Formalizing Quadfecta Approach Immediately

-Alright, to say this is a game-chaining advance in my day-job powers would be an understatement.
+Alright, to say this is a game-changing advance in my day-job powers would be an understatement.
 I need to do the additional rapid things to lock in these wins.
 This will become an article on MikeLev.in, that's a foregone conclusion.
 However, I should actually retire Trifecta ASAP, put Quadfecta in its place,